luisvinicius09/bubble_sort/README.md

 ### Usage

-- Download/Clone the repository
+- Download/Clone the repository Ex: git clone https://github.com/luisvinicius09/bubble_sort.git
 - You will need to call the function in the end of your local file.
 <br>Ex: bubble_sort([3, 5, 7, 19, 293, 0])<br> or bubble_sort_by(["Your name", "Hey", "hi", "What's up?"]) do |x,y| x.length - y.length end
-- You can run the file in terminal using the command "ruby bubble_sort.rb"
+- Make sure your terminal is on the same folder as your file.(use the command "cd folder" to navigate through the folders)
-- Or you can copy & paste the code in the terminal and run it.
+<br>And you can run the file using the command "ruby bubble_sort.rb"

 ## Authors